KumarRobotics/jps3d/README.md

 Two libs will be installed in the system: the standard `jps_lib` and a faster implementation `nx_jps_lib` written by Nikolay Anatasov.
 The latter one only supports 3D.

 ## Usage
-The simple API are provided in the base planner class, here are some important functions to set up a planning thread:
+To start a planning thread:
 ```c++
 std::unique_ptr<PlannerBase> planner(new XXXUtil(false)); // Declare a XXX planner
 planner->setMapUtil(MAP_UTIL_PTR); // Set collision checking function